-Common daily rates for camera operators, directors of photography (DPs) and Digital Image Technicians (DITs) vary according to the type of shoot they are hired for.
+Common daily rates for Camera Operators, Cinematographers and Digital Image Technicians (DIT) vary according to the type of production they’ve been hired for (Commercial vs. Independent) and whether the job in union or non-union.
 Each job and average salary range will be explored here in detail.

 Digital Image Technician

 Non-union digital image technicians make around $550 per day.
 Same OT rates apply for the DIT.
 You have to pay for the kit fee as well which typically goes for $350 a day unless you're providing equipment, which isn't recommended.
 A Union DIT averages a slightly higher rate for both day rate and kit fee.
 You will typically need a video village for producers/stakeholders, that will run you around $700 on top of the kit fee.